RedisLabs/rsctl/README.md

 If the S3 credentials are not provided, you will be prompted to provide them.

 **NOTE**: The AWS S3 keypair must be authorized to access the bucket where the modules are stored.
-Contact @Dvir for further details.

 ### 2. Create the database with the modules